appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/QuickStart.md

 [searchbase](http://localhost:8000/docs/reactivesearch/searchbase/overview/QuickStart) - A lightweight & platform agnostic library to build the search UIs with Elasticsearch.

 ## Installation
-Run the below command to install `Searchbase` in your project.
+Run the below command to install `SearchBase` in your project.

 ```js
 yarn add @appbaseio/searchbase